jupiterjs/javascriptmvc-site/public/tutorials/organizing.md

 Complicating matters, an individual JavaScript file might have dependencies on non-JavaScript resources.
-It's easy to imagine a menu needing a specific stylesheet, images, or [jQuery.View client side template] to run.
+It's easy to imagine a menu needing a specific stylesheet, images, or [can.view client side template] to run.

 Spreading these dependencies across images, styles, templates etc folders leads to bad organization and potentially bad performance.
 For example, it can be hard to know if a particular style rule is needed.

 ### The Fix

 DoneJS gives each resource you author it's own folder.
 Typically, the folder will hold the resource, the its demo page, test page, test script, and any other files specific to that resource.